nautobot/nautobot-app-ssot/docs/admin/install.md

 pip install nautobot-ssot[aci]
 ```

-To ensure Single Source of Truth is automatically re-installed during future upgrades, create a file named `local_requirements.txt` (if not already existing) in the Nautobot root directory (alongside `requirements.txt`) and list the `nautobot-ssot` package:
+To ensure Single Source of Truth is automatically re-installed during future upgrades, create a file named `local_requirements.txt` (if not already existing) in the Nautobot root directory (alongside `requirements.txt`) and list the `nautobot-ssot` package and any of the extras:

 ```shell
 echo nautobot-ssot >> local_requirements.txt